Samsung TV Remote Not Working? Fix in Minutes

 If you don’t see an IR signal and you have confirmed that your camera doesn’t filter IR by testing it with a known working remote, and you have tried replacing the batteries, then you will need a replacement remote as it is unlikely that you can fix this issue at home.

-For the IR Samsung remotes, you should check that you have a clear line of site between your remote’s IR emitter and the IR receiver on your TV.
+For the IR Samsung remotes, you should check that you have a clear line of sight between your remote’s IR emitter and the IR receiver on your TV.

 how to point your tv remote at your TV